In the final talk in the series (17 mins), we'll spend some time considering the biblical metaphor of shadow and substance.

 - As in Romans, the phrase “the Law” refers to Torah, not works-righteousness.
 The issue isn’t whether we can scratch and work our way to Yahweh, but whether the regulations of Torah are essential.

 - The Law, for the ancient Israelites, was a sort of pedagogue or nursemaid or tutor.
+Theologian N. T. Wright compares the law to a booster rocket: after its thrust takes its load above earth's atmosphere, it drops off.
 Maturity is found in Christ, not in circumcision, phylacteries, tassels, and Sabbaths.

 - The true Jerusalem is above—not in the Middle East!
 And true Jews, the Israel of God, are all who by faith were baptized into Christ—regardless of their religious or ethnic background.